charmed-kubernetes/kubernetes-docs/pages/k8s/monitoring.md

 ### Adding kube-state-metrics

-The project [kube-state-metrics][kube-state-metrics] is a nice addon for monitoring workloads and their statuses.
-This involves installing a pod and service into Kubernetes, pointing prometheus at that endpoint for scraping, and then setting up Grafana to use this data in interesting ways.
+The [kube-state-metrics project][kube-state-metrics] is a useful addon for monitoring workloads and their statuses.
+This involves installing a pod and service into Kubernetes, pointing Prometheus at that endpoint for scraping, and then setting up Grafana to use this data.

 #### Installing kube-state-metrics

 The Charmed Kubernetes team provides a
-[juju k8s charm][kube-state-metrics-charm] to install
+[Juju k8s charm][kube-state-metrics-charm] to install
 [kube-state-metrics][kube-state-metrics].
 It can also be installed by following the instructions on the
 [kube-state-metrics project page][kube-state-metrics].
 To install with Juju